cmu-rss-lab/rosdiscover-evaluation/README.rst

 * :code:`CUDA_VERSION`: The CUDA version number to be installed, 0 if none is needed.
 This parameter is taken from the experiment configuration yaml file.
 * :code:`APT_PACKAGES`: The list of packages to be installed using apt-get install represented as string with spaces as separators.
 This parameter is taken from the experiment configuration yaml file.
 * :code:`DIRECTORY`: The directory of the experiment that includes the preinstall, prebuild, and postbuild scripts as well as their dependent files to be copied to the docker container for custom image building configuration steps.
 This parameter is automatically determined based on the location of the experiment folder.
 * :code:`ROSINSTALL_FILENAME`: The file name of the .rosinstall file that should be used to install ROS packages.
 This parameter is automatically determined based whether the buggy, fixed, or single version of the project should be built.
+The rosinstall file has been created using the https://github.com/rosin-project/rosinstall_generator_time_machine as described above.
 * :code:`BUILD_COMMAND`: The build command to be executed to compile the system.
 This parameter is taken from the experiment configuration yaml file.